httptoolkit/frida-js/README.md

 ### `fridaClient.enumerateProcesses()`

-Returns a promise for an array of `[pid: number, processName: string]` pairs.
-You can use this to query the currently running processes that can be targeted on your local machine.
+Returns a promise for an array of `{ pid: number, processName: string }` objects.
+You can use this to query the currently running processes that can be targeted from the target Frida server.

+### `fridaClient.enumerateApplications()`

+Returns a promise for an array of `{ pid: number | null, id: string, name: string }` objects.
+You can use this to query all installed applications (running or not) that can be targeted on a target mobile device.

+The pid will be `null` if the app is not running, or a numeric process id otherwise.
+The id is the internal app identifier (e.g. Android package id) while the name is the user-visible application name.

+This will always return an empty list on non-mobile devices.

 ### `fridaClient.injectIntoProcess(pid: number, script: string)`